 Parking: Parking is available right next the Perth Zoo just off Labochere Rd and there is parking also on Mill Point Rd side which is just a short walk towards the river from Perth Zoo.
 Parking is paid by the hour in these areas for a few dollars and hour.

 There is free 2hr parking during the week on the south side of Hardy St during the week.
 Or you can catch the ferry and take a short walk up to the zoo.

 Costs: A visit to the Perth Zoo is a must for that treat day out once or twice a year!
-It is a little on the expensive side to enter just over $70 for a family of 4.... but if you want to visit often you might want to consider a Zoo Friends Pass - this gives you unlimited entry to the Perth Zoo and other benefits for 12 months.
+Family passes are available andkids under enter free, but if you want to visit often you might want to consider a Zoo Friends Pass - this gives you unlimited entry to the Perth Zoo and other benefits for 12 months.
 A Zoo Friends Pass makes a great gift you can find out more about costs and membership benefits here

 More information: www.perthzoo.wa.gov.au